Gourab7063/Wine-Quality-prediction/README.md

 ## 🚀 Project Overview

-Wine quality is influenced by various chemical properties.
-This model uses supervised learning to classify wine samples into quality categories.
+Various chemical properties influence wine quality.
+This model employs supervised learning to categorize wine samples based on their quality.
 The application allows users to input wine characteristics and receive a predicted quality score.

 ## 🧠 Algorithms Used